Vaivukass/rockbuster_SQL_queries/README.md

 - **Exploratory Data Analysis**: Utilized basic descriptive statistics like maximum, minimum, mean, or mode for variable insights, while employing GROUP BY and ORDER BY clauses to address more complex analytical queries.

-- **Common Table Expressions (CTEs)**: Developed Common Table Expressions (CTEs) to enhance code readability and facilitate code reusability.
+- **Common Table Expressions (CTEs) & Subqueries**: Developed Subqueries and recreted them using Common Table Expressions (CTEs) to enhance code readability and facilitate code reusability.

-- **Results Presentation**: Compiled findings and recommendations into a cohesive Powerpoint presentation, effectively answering key project questions and providing actionable insights.
+- **Results Presentation**: Compiled findings and recommendations into a cohesive presentation, effectively answering key project questions and providing actionable insights.